yuunoko/neovim-guide/README.md

 One helpful horizontal moviment is to press `t` and whatever character you want the cursor to stand before it.

 You can also press any number and `w` to go foward and `b` to go backwards.
 As you see, it goes x words to the direction you want.
+But you don't wanna count the words you have to go, so we can afford to other methods.